fastrgv/AdaGate/README.md

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

 ------------------------------------------------------
-**GNU/Linux** => lcmpd.sh
+**GNU/Linux** => lcmpd.sh ("aplay" sound), OR lcmpx.sh ("ALSA" sound)

-utilizes the non-standard static libraries GLFW, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
+utilizes the shared GLFW libraries that are delivered in this bundle under ./libs/gnu/.
 This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

 If the delivered linux binary does not run, try...